 Oddly enough, the shiitake mushroom based Primal Strips sounded the most exciting, yet I uncharacteristically saved them for last.
-After trialing both of the soy-based Primal Strip flavors, and the three seitan-based flavors, I was finally prepared to give this veggie based jerky a whirl.

 The Shiitake Mushroom only comes in one flavor at present, Hot & Spicy.
 Before opening the package, I noticed that this jerky snack was a bit different from the others.
 It was less “free-form,” as it seemed to have been shaped into an almost perfect rectangle.
 Also, it was a very deep, coffee-like brown.